zshoorbajee/reddit-movie-comments-nlp/README.md

 For the full analysis and modeling, see the project's main [Jupyter Notebook](./index.ipynb).
 ## Business Understanding <a name="biz"></a>

-A movie studio, Cinedistance, wants to know how well its movies will be received by audiences before it releases them.
-After all the hard work of producing a big-budget movie, there are still many [decisions about the marketing and release of the movie](https://www.nfi.edu/film-marketing/).
+A movie studio, Cinedistance, wants to identify areas of improvement for its movies before it releases them.
+After all the hard work of producing a big-budget movie, there are still many decisions to make.
+Are any scene cuts or [reshoots](https://thedirect.com/article/doctor-strange-2-reshoots-changed-movie) necessary?
 How much should the studio invest in marketing?
-Should it release it to a [streaming or theaters](https://www.hollywoodreporter.com/tv/tv-news/netflix-forgoes-wide-release-martin-scorseses-irishman-1234382/)?
+Should it release it to a [streaming or theaters](https://www.cnbc.com/2019/11/07/why-netflix-isnt-giving-scorseses-the-irishman-a-wider-release.html)?
 To make these decisions, it's helpful to know how much audiences will actually like the movie first.

-Cinedistance wants to get qualitative comments from average moviegoers *before* a movie's official release.
+Cinedistance is piloting a program where its movies are released early to a focus group of about 100 average moviegoers.
+These viewers are asked to sign an NDA, watch the movie, and submit their thoughts about the movie as if they are commenting on an internet comment section.
 It is also employing a data scientist to use these comments to predict a rating for the movie, like an IMDb score.
-It's piloting a program where the movie is released to a focus group of about 100 average moviegoers.
-These viewers are asked to sign an NDA, watch the movie, and submit their thoughts about the movie as if they are commenting on an internet comment section.
+It also wants insights from this text data about areas of improvement.

 The task of the data scientist is to apply natural language processing (NLP) and machine learning (ML) to the focus group's comments in order to predict a movie's IMDb score.
 These qualitative comments and predicted score can inform Cinedistance's decision-making about the movie's areas of improvement, marketing, and distribution.
 The studio may decide to do re-shoots, re-edits, or even [kill the movie](https://variety.com/2022/film/news/batgirl-not-released-warner-bros-hbo-max-1235331897/).
 ___